fedexu/FilmRental/README.md

 ============================ MENTOR UPDATE ==================================

-The project was refactor and review for a fast developer starter project.
+The project was refactored and reviewed for a faster start-up project.
-For now the requirements is the same but the architecture of the project is solid and stable.
+For now the requirements is the same but the architecture of the project is more solid and stable.
-Interns need now to complete the integration of the Hibernate mapping and start to develop the feature required
+Interns are now require to complete the integration of the Hibernate mapping and start developing the required features on the business logic.
+The title mentor is meant to be purely ironic.

 =============================================================================